 - Organizing meetings, workshops, and webinars;

-- Gather, analyze, and synthesize information through literature reviews, surveys, and soliciting information and recommendations from experts within and external to the NCI via written reports and oral presentations;
+- Gathering, analyzing, and synthesizing information through literature reviews, surveys, and soliciting information and recommendations from experts within and external to NCI via written reports and oral presentations;

-- Participate in staff meetings and attend lectures or other training opportunities sponsored by the National Institutes of Health.
+- Participating in staff meetings and attending lectures or other training opportunities sponsored by the National Institutes of Health.

 - Undergraduate courses in biology, genetics or molecular sciences;

 - Proven data management and statistical analysis skills (record of recent publications preferred);